NandoSouzaS/Calculator/README.md

 The project i named Calculator is, as the name says, a Calculator, with the visuals strongly inspirated by the MAC Sistem calculator.

 ## Tecnologies used.

 As my objective is to learn React as i Developed this Simple project, This is pretty much what i used, in association with the commom languages/tecnologies used in a front-end product, such as HTML5 a CSS3.

+## About the Objectives of the project

+As i said previously, my objective with this piece of art is to learn the basic principles of React, as well as the standard patterns of organization like organizing the components and the stylesheet of then in different folders.
+As the project was going on, i also learned the basic concepts of responsivity and animations, both using CSS features, and both aplyed at the Footer to make it fit natural at the visual of my application

 ### Visual Demonstrations